Backups and disaster recoveryEstimated reading time: 5 minutes

 - Obtain a backup of one of the remaining manager nodes if one is not already available.

-- If UCP is still installed on the cluster, uninstall UCP using the
+- If UCP is still installed on the swarm, uninstall UCP using the

 - Perform a restore operation on the recovered swarm manager node.